Floadv298/nand2tetris/HW_simulator.md

 ##Chip not found
 this can be e.g. a comment you forget to mark clearly or a chip *somewhere* in your code which does not exist or has a spelling problem

+##sub bus of an internal node may not be used
+Section A.5.3 specifies how to handle buses and sub-buses.
+The convention in this HDL is that you can connect to arbitrary sub-buses of chips that you use (even with overlap), but that "pins" can not be sub-bused.

+Example: suppose that you have a chip "C" with a 16-bit output bus that you want to connect to a 16-bit pin called sum, but also to use the 7th bit to connect to a 1-bit pin called f, then you simply write:

+C(... , out=sum, out[7]=f);

+One thing: If you have an input sinal you can use it like this:
+Or8Way(in=in[0..7], out=x);

+But if you have an internal bus you can not:
+Or8Way(in=sum[0..7], out=x); // DISALLOWED

+-->Workaround
+something (... out[0..7]=sum);
+Or8Way(in=sum,..)